In addition to our onsite restaurant, Ballihoo, we are surrounded by wonderful, award-winning country pubs. Here is a selection of our favourites.

 Finalist Mr and Mrs Smith Awards; Best of British Tatler Restaurant Awards; Top 101 Hotels in the World Conde Nast Traveller.

-Le Champignon Sauvage, Cheltenham – 2 Michelin Stars
+Le Champignon Sauvage, Cheltenham – 1 Michelin Star

 Situated within the historic spa town of Cheltenham in Gloucestershire, Le Champignon Sauvage is the perfect place to relax whilst visiting the Cotswolds.
 David Everitt-Matthias and his wife Helen have been running the restaurant since 1987.
-In that time they have been quietly amassing a range of accolades, including two Michelin stars and four AA Rosettes.
+In that time they have been quietly amassing a range of accolades, including one Michelin star and four AA Rosettes.

 Recognised as one of Britain’s leading craftsmen, David is always in the kitchen and has never missed a service.
 His food is a cross between the ‘terroir’ and modern French with very original touches.
 The menu changes seasonally with great care taken to source the finest local ingredients.